 “(The United States should) not lose the opportunity that is laid out and should actively agree with our resolute step and good intention,” the commission said.

 For years, North Korea has been at odds with many in the international community, including the United States, over its missile and nuclear programs.

-Whether Pyongyang’s offer is accepted – and if so, on what terms – and whether the talks will happen remain to be seen.
+Whether Pyongyang’s offer is accepted – and if so, on what terms – and whether the talks happen remains to be seen.

 Last Tuesday, North Korea called off what were supposed to be the first high-level talks between North and South Korean officials in years.
 That meeting was supposed to start the next day.

-South Korea’s Unification Ministry said the North dropped out after a dispute about who should be involved in the talks, after each side contended that the other wasn’t sending a sufficiently high-level official.
+South Korea’s unification ministry said the North dropped out after a dispute about who should be involved in the talks, after both sides contended that the other wasn’t sending a sufficiently high-level official to the delegation

 The talks were to focus on, among other things, reviving joint economic activities.
 Amid a spike in tensions, the North in April halted activity at the Kaesong Industrial Zone, a shared industrial complex and major symbol of cooperation between the two countries.

 It was not immediately clear what might be on the agenda if U.S. and North Korean officials meet.
-Washington has been at the forefront of those demanding an end to Pyongyang’s nuclear program, pushing for sanctions and rallying other nations to its side.
+Washington has been at the forefront of those demanding an end to its nuclear program, pushing for sanctions and rallying other nations to their side.